PFC and PFAS-free: why is it important?

 Humans have become incredibly skilful in producing synthetic chemicals.
 Hundreds of thousands of them are registered worldwide, and we keep creating more.
 It’s a multitrillion dollar industry that continues to grow, and so ubiquitous is our use of chemicals, we use them for pretty much everything, including agriculture, healthcare, and clothing.

-What are PFCs?
+What are PFCs and PFAS?

 Female hiker wearing a waterproof jacket in the rain